padajar/padajar.github.io/_pages/economics.md

 "[The Surprising Hybrid Pedigree of Measures of Diversity and Economic Concentration](https://www.nber.org/papers/w26512.pdf)"
 : *Adajar, P., Berndt, E., and Conti, R. NBER Working Paper Series 26512.
 2019.*
 : I worked with Dr. Berndt and Dr. Conti for two years to write this paper about measuring concentration in markets and applying these measures to the pharmaceutical industry.
-I reviewed (a lot of) literature about concentration indexes and applied them to the atorvastatin market.
 This project was my introduction to economics research at MIT, and helped set me on my path to grad school.

 "[Values: How do they Contribute to Economic Success?](http://www.na-businesspress.com/JOP/JOP18-1/PingleM_18_1.pdf)" : *Pingle, M. and Adajar, P. Journal of Organizational Psychology, Vol. 18(1).
 2018.*
 : While in high school, I worked with Dr. Pingle on a variety of research projects.
-With this paper, I reviewed literature from economics, anthropology, and sociology to write sections discussing values, culture, and family operations.
-This was my first experience doing "real" economics, and it played a large factor in choosing to pursue it in college.
+This was my first experience doing "real" economics (though mostly doing a lit review), and helped introduce me to economics as a potential career choice.

 ## work
 Bridgewater Associates